omrip500/PTSD/README.md

 # PTSD Research Tool

-A full-stack web platform combined with a CNN-based classification model for analyzing microglia cell images in PTSD research.
+A research project focusing on building a machine learning model to predict microglial cell activation in PTSD research, supported by a web application for image upload and analysis.

 ---